 * It’s not a farm.
 Honestly, would a real farmer ever have to Google “chicken feathers falling out plus super grumpy what’s wrong?”
 No.

 This is not a farm.
 I’d tell you that it’s a glorified garden, but I’m not even so sure about the “glorified” part.
 It’s a smallish house with a regular-sized yard in Livermore, California.
-I have chickens and bees and plants, and lofty ideas about sustainability and nourishment and hopefulness.
+I have chickens and plants, and lofty ideas about sustainability and nourishment and hopefulness.

 I’m not a farmer.
 I’m Rebecca Thoms Hanley and I hate snails.
 I have a very handsome husband and two radiant teenaged sons.
 We are deftly herded by a stubborn Border Collie with messy hair.
 She’s my spirit animal.